mjacobsson/fusionauth-quickstart-javascript-remix-web/README.md

 ## Project Dependencies
 * Docker, for running FusionAuth
-* Python 3.8 or later, for running the Changebank Python application
+* Node.js version 18 or later, for running the Changebank application

 ## Running FusionAuth
 To run FusionAuth, just stand up the docker containers using `docker-compose`.